jessedobbelaere/AmbiLight/README.md

-# Projecten1: Ambilight voor HTPC
+# KAHO Projecten1: Ambilight voor HTPC

+## Description of the project
+A backgroundlight system, mounted between the wall and the display.
+We wrote our own software application to control and monitor the computer display.
+With the ambilight, it's possible to generate light in real-time that simulates the color palette on the computer display.

-## Omschrijving van het project
+## Expectations of the project
-Een achtergrondverlichtingssysteem, “Ambilight”, dat tussen muur en beeldscherm kan gemonteerd worden, voorzien van een gebruiksvriendelijk softwarepakket dat een groot aantal verlichtingsmogelijkheden voorziet.
-Met de ambilight is het mogelijk om in real-time een lichtsignaal te genereren die naadloos samengaat met het kleurenpalet van het beeldscherm.

-Het eindproduct zal een achtergrondverlichtingssysteem zijn voor HTPC's die de filmbeleving veel intenser doet ervaren.
-We verwachten dat de software minimaal elke ledstrip afzonderlijk kan aansturen via een arduino microcontroller.
-Eén of meerdere kleuren worden in real-time bepaald op basis van het beeld dat het scherm op dat moment weergeeft.
-Met de software applicatie kan men de ledstrips koppelen aan een regio op het scherm die dan geanalyseerd kan worden.
-Met de software kan gekozen worden tussen ambilight-modus en sfeerverlichting: een aantal licht- en overgangseffecten die bijvoorbeeld een kalmerend effect geven bij het beluisteren van muziek en als visualiser kunnen dienen.
-Als mogelijke uitbreiding kunnen we een webapplicatie of smartphone app ontwikkelen waarmee we op een efficiënte manier de voornaamste functies kunnen beheren.
+The end product will be a backgroundlight for HTPC that will improve and intensify the experience of watching a movie.
+We expect that the software will control each single ledstrip by using the Arduino microcontroller.
+One or more colors will be defined in real-time by monitoring the color on the computer display at the moment.
+With the software application we can bind physical ledstrips to a region on the screen that will be analysed.

+We can choose between Ambilight-mode and ambient lighting (lounge-effect) in the software application.
+The ambient lighting is a series of light- and transition effects that give a calm and soothing effect while listening to music, relaxing, ...

+We can expand the possibilities of the Ambilight by developing a webapplication or remote control iPhone app.

-## Logboek
+## Log
-Voor het logboek van de software updates voorzien we voornamelijk de Commit history.

-* do 01/03/2012: Eerste contactmoment
+* do 01/03/2012: First meeting with the group members
-* ma 19/03/2012: Bespreking Projecten1 met projectbegeleidster
+* ma 19/03/2012: First meeting Projecten1 with Ms. Van Assche
-* di 20/03/2012: Bestelling elektronica
+* di 20/03/2012: Order some more elektronics
-* vr 23/03/2012: Levering RGB Ledstrip 5m + TLC5940NT IC componenten
+* vr 23/03/2012: Delivery RGB Ledstrip 5m + TLC5940NT IC componenten
 * do 29/03/2012: Samenkomst en eerste assemblage met test van zelfgeschreven ConsoleApp in C# om de RGB leds te sturen
+* We now use the GitHub commit history as logbook